-Depart for Lake Nakuru National Park, described by Roger Tory Peterson as the greatest ornithological spectacle in the world, arriving in time for lunch.
-Lake Nakuru is one of the Rift Valley soda lakes at an elevation of 5,755 feet above sea level.
-It's best known for its thousands—sometimes millions—of flamingos nesting along the shores.
+Depart for Lake Nakuru National Park, described by Roger Tory Peterson as the greatest ornithological spectacle in the world, and arrive in time for lunch.
+Lake Nakuru, one of the Rift Valley soda lakes at an elevation of 5,755 feet above sea level, is best known for its flamingos nesting along the shores.
 Other bird species also inhabit the lake and the surrounding area, including African fish eagle, Goliath heron, hamerkop, pied kingfisher, and Verreaux's eagle.

 This afternoon, explore the park during a game drive with opportunities to observe black rhinos, Rothschild giraffes, and a multitude of birds.

 Day 7: Lake Nakuru National Park / Maasai Mara National Reserve

 This morning, travel along the Rift Valley's western rim into the Maasai Mara National Reserve—a northern extension of the Serengeti ecosystem and one of the world’s most rewarding wildlife observation sites.
 The rich savanna is known for its concentration of plains animals.
 There have been approximately 95 species of mammals, amphibians, and reptiles, as well as more than 400 bird species recorded on the reserve.